 Thus,

 Hence,

 Therefore,

-While the first and second components of $\hat{Q}_{3,X}$ are always positive value, the third component has a possibility to have a negative value.
-The non-negativity of the first component is equivalent to the following condition;
+While the first and second components of $\widehat{Q}_{3,X}$ always have positive values, the third component has a possibility to have a negative value.
+The non-negativity of the first component is equivalent to the following condition:

 where $g_2(\epsilon):= \frac{1-\epsilon}{2 \epsilon} e^{-\frac{h_{3,\epsilon}}{\epsilon}}$ and $g_3(\epsilon):= \frac{1-2\epsilon}{2 \epsilon} e^{-\frac{h_{3,\epsilon}}{\epsilon}}$.
 In \eqref{AA3}, the first inequality corresponds to the non-negativity of the third component and the second inequality corresponds to the non-negativity of the first component.
 However, as numerically plotted in Fig. \ref{g-graph}, $g_3(\epsilon)\le 1$ for $\epsilon<\frac{1}{2}$ and $g_2(\epsilon)< 1$ for $\epsilon<0.4286$.
 Hence, when $\epsilon \ge 0.4286$, $C_3$ is achievable, i.e., it gives the capacity under the case $j=3$.